 The Weatherby lineage continued in 1983 when Roy's son, Ed Weatherby, assumed the leadership mantle of the company.
 Under Ed's guidance, the company has seen growth and expansion both in Mark V and Vanguard offerings, including the newest Vanguard rifles, which feature guaranteed SUB-MOA accuracy.
 In addition to rifles, we offer a full line of Semi-Automatic and Pump shotguns, as well as accessories, apparel and collectibles.

-The innovation and pacesetting performance associated with the Weatherby name spans 70 years.
-Yet, while our place in history is firmly established, it is the prospects for the future that shine brightest of all.
+The innovation and pacesetting performance associated with the Weatherby name spans more than 70 years.
+Yet, while our place in history is firmly established, it is the prospects for the future that shine brightest of all with leadership of the company being passed to the 3rd generation in 2017.
+Now Ed's son, Adam Weatherby, will leave his mark and write the next chapter of the Weatherby story.

 The Weatherby Foundation International Presents: Legacy